 By understanding what the frictions are you can try to address some sticking points that might really improve conversions.
 Quick wins might include explaining your shipping policy more clearly, or articulate shipping policies for each geography you sell to.
 Making small changes like this might help improve conversions by removing some barriers for particular audiences.

 Perhaps the biggest takeaway is to treat each audience differently when you explore your analytics.
-Creating segments and analysing behaviour based on language or geographical background really helps you understand your visitors in different markets a lot better and helps you start tackling the barriers they have to engage with your brand and to convert visitors to customers on your eCommerce site.
+Creating segments and analyzing behavior based on language or geographical background really helps you understand your visitors in different markets a lot better and helps you start tackling the barriers they have to engage with your brand and to convert visitors to customers on your eCommerce site.